src-d/blog/content/upcoming/where-we-came-from.md

 ---
 author: eiso
 date: 2016-12-21
-title: "How We Got Started"
+title: "Where We Came From"
 draft: false
 image:
 description: "This post is part of a series of posts on the past and future of source{d}."